Home » Living with Student Loans » How a Pregnancy and Kids Impact Student Loan Payments

 Another important financial consideration for new and expectant parents is their emergency fund.

-If you are getting your finances in advance of having children, building up the emergency fund is a great idea.
+If you are planning your finances in advance of having children, building up the emergency fund is a great idea.

 Next Steps: